-Breaking News | Kwara lifts businesses looted in #ENDSARS protest
+Breaking News | Kwara lifts businesses looted in #EndSARS protest

-Kwara State Governor AbdulRahman AbdulRazaq on Thursday presented cheques of varying amounts of (non-refundable) grants to 48 businesses whose shops were looted during the October ENDSARS protest in Ilorin, the state capital.
+Kwara State Governor Abdulrahman Abdulrazaq on Thursday presented cheques of varying amounts to 48 business owners whose shops were looted during the October #EndSARS protest in Ilorin, Kwara State capital.

 The total grants awarded stood at N180,775,000 in line with the recommendations of the committee.

 “We really sympathise with you and we regret that such a thing ever happened to businesses.
-We do not have the capacity to give you everything you have lost but this is our token of support to encourage you not to give up,” AbdulRazaq remarked just before handing them their cheques.
+We do not have the capacity to give you everything you have lost but this is our token of support to encourage you not to give up,” Abdulrazaq remarked just before handing them their cheques,” AbdulRazaq said.

 He said the government is always willing to help businesses to grow as part of its efforts to build an economy outside of the civil service that is currently the biggest labour demographics in the state.